khuynh92/auth-component/README.md

 ```

 ***make sure your api_url port matches the backend port***

-## Heroku start:

-simply go to. http://khoa-35-cookies-persistence.herokuapp.com.
-Ensure the backend directory is working by going to http://khoa-sluggram.herokuapp.com/. if `not found` is shown, the backend server is up and running.

 ## To install
 Download this repo and in the root directory, type in to the CLI `npm i` to install all dependencies.